jhpyle/docassemble/_docs/playground.md

 interview is what you will run when you click the "Preview" screenshot.

-# The buttons
+## The buttons

 ![buttons]({{ site.baseurl }}/img/playground-buttons.png){: .full-width }

 The "Save" button will save the interview and do nothing more.

-The "Save and Run" button will run the interview in another window.
+The "Save and Run" button will save the interview and run the interview in another window.

 The "Delete" button will remove the interview from the Playground.